Text Link

 Side effects of anorexia nervosa on teeth and gum health

-• Gingivitis: Gingivitis is a common type of mild gum disease.
-It tends to cause tender gums that bleed easily, often when brushing or flossing.
-In those with an eating disorder, gingivitis tends to develop due to dry mouth.
+• Gingivitis: Gingivitis is a common type of mild gum disease which can cause tender gums that bleed easily, often when brushing or flossing.
+It’s also been linked to disordered eating behaviors.1

 How to treat oral problems associated with anorexia nervosa

-Dentists may suggest using a fluoride rinse to use at home to help prevent further decay and strengthen enamel.
-They may also prescribe a desensitizing agent to relieve gum and mouth pain.
-It’s also essential to maintain proper oral hygiene practices, such as brushing and flossing daily.
+Dentists may also generally suggest using a fluoride rinse to use at home to help prevent further decay and strengthen enamel.
+And maintaining proper oral hygiene practices, such as brushing and flossing daily, is essential.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.